 - Tyrol and Vorarlberg – Falkenstein, Frastanzer, Mohrenbräu, Starkenberger, Zillertaler, Fohrenburger, and Der Wilde

-Austria is the country with the third-highest beer consumption in the world; guzzling 106 liters of beer per capita.
-Perhaps surprisingly, it ranks even higher than Germany which consumes 104.2 liters per capita.
-This is also above the global average of 90.64 liters per capita.
+As of 2020, Austria was the country with the second highest beer consumption per capita in the world, at 96.8 liters.
+Surprisingly, it ranked above Germany by 6 liters per capita.
 Needless to say, if you are passionate about beer, you will certainly be in the right place in Austria.

 Austria’s diverse climate and fertile soils create the perfect conditions for producing some of the finest wines in the world.
 In fact, the alpine country has been making wine since 700 BC.
 Although its vineyards produce both white and red wine, they are more famous for their dry white wines.
 These are mostly made from the Grüner Veltliner grape which currently covers 37% of Austria’s vineyards.